 “Oh, uh, no thank you.
 I want to present a check to you.
-Mrs. Goldman has wanted to donate to the Women’s Scholarship Fund for a long time now and she’s so happy to do this in honor of your graduation.”
+Mrs. Goldman is giving a donation to the Women’s Scholarship Fund and she’s so happy to do this in honor of your graduation.”
 He handed the check to Ethel.

-“Oh my,” she gasped as she looked at the check.
-Shaking Mr. Goldman’s hand, “Thank you so very much.
+She gasped as she looked at the check.
+“Oh, my!”
+Then she shook Mr. Goldman’s hand again.
+“Thank you so very much.
 This will go a long way to help future Fairmount women.”

-“Tell Mrs. Goldman we are greatly honored and we’ll drop by to see her soon,” said Ethel.
+“Tell Mrs. Goldman we are greatly honored,” said Ethel.
+Gladys waved goodbye and added, “And we’ll drop by to see her soon.”

 What a beautiful majestic sky.
-Brilliant blue with the puffiest clouds I’ve ever seen.
+Brilliant blue and billowing, rolling clouds.
 God created the sky on the second day…

 Her thoughts were interrupted by Mother coming out the back door.
 “Gladys, what on earth are you doing out here in your nightgown with a blanket on your head?”

 “Just thought it would be fun to sit in the rain a bit.
-Getting a little chilled though.
+Getting chilled though.
 Think I’ll go in now.”

-Gladys returned to a warm kitchen, the wonderful aroma of biscuits and brewing coffee, feeling like a little girl again with her mother doting on her.
+Gladys, with robe and slippers, returned to a warm kitchen, the wonderful aroma of biscuits and brewing coffee, feeling like a little girl again with her mother doting on her.
 Mother enjoyed preparing scrumptious meals and Gladys being the only child was always tempted to eat more than necessary.
-She had learned to put off indulgences by simply asking Mother to make a plate and then save it in the ice box for later.
+She had learned to put off indulgences by asking Mother to make a plate and save it in the ice box for later.
 And many times she gave the plate away to Greg or one of her friends.